dbalsom/executable_unicode/README.md

 Your basic "Hello World!" program.

-The basic concept is to implement enough code in native codepoints to emit a first-stage decoder, the source of which is in /asm/decoder.asm.
+The basic concept is to implement enough code in Unicode codepoints to emit a first-stage decoder, the source of which is in /asm/decoder.asm.
 This decoder then emits native code to print "Hello World!" and jumps to it.

 ### `EMOJI.COM`